sonniebailey/sonniebailey.github.io/about-content.md

 1. Continuous Learning:

 	- I read, listen to, and watch a wide range of resources relating to personal finance.
-I strive to be "promiscuous" in terms of where I source information to get as many different perspectives as possible.
+I strive to be "promiscuous" in terms of where I source information, to get as many different perspectives as possible.

 	- I pay special attention to regulatory changes.
 I try to retain a nuanced view on regulatory changes: I want to understand what I can and can't do, and act according to these obligations.
 But separate to this, I also sometimes have strong opinions on whether I think the regulatory rules are good or could be better, and also in terms of how effectively they are regulated.
 When there are changes that I feel strongly about, I make submissions in relation to them.

 	- Historically, I have used my blog, [Wealth & Risk](www.wealthandrisk.nz), as a context for putting my ideas in writing, working out what I actually think, interrogating these points, and developing the ability to communicate my thoughts and feelings.

 	- I often pursue formal qualifications that align with what I am doing professionally at a given point in time.
 I completed my financial planning diploma while acting as a financial services lawyer, to better understand the world of financial advisers I was working with.
 I recently completed a graduate certificate in professional coaching because I felt like the skills and knowledge related to coaching were highly relevant to the work I was doing as a financial planner.
-When I was focusing on estate planning I started working on a a Master of Laws (Applied Law) majoring in wills and estates (which I only partially completed, before returning from Australia to New Zealand).
+When I was focusing on estate planning I started working on a a Master of Laws (Applied Law) majoring in wills and estates (which I only partially completed, before moving back to New Zealand from Australia).

 2. Professional Engagement:

-	- I've been a member of Financial Advice New Zealand (FANZ), where I served on the Risk Member Advisory Committee (and was actively involved in advocating for FANZ members in relation to proposed regulatory changes) and was a founding member of the Canterbury region committee.
+	- I've been a member of Financial Advice New Zealand (FANZ), where I served on the Risk Member Advisory Committee, advising the CEO and the board, and was a founding member of the Canterbury region committee.

 	- I've previously been a member of the New Zealand Law Society, where I was a founding member of an Elder Law Special Interest Group.
 I've also held memberships with the New Zealand Institute of Directors and the Governance Institute of Australia.